-It’s upon these ideas that pretty much the entire modern world was founded and they have survived, despite the fact that they are consistently attacked both from within and without their own societies.
+It’s upon these ideas that pretty much the entire modern world was founded and they have survived, despite the fact that they are consistently attacked both from within their own societies and without.

 Today I invented a ridiculous cult religion centered around a galactic uber-manatee that communicates with me telepathically, sharing with me the unfortunate truths that humans, by their very nature, are self-hating and self-destructive.
 And that it’s only through accepting the Cleansing Grace of The Great Manatee that a human could achieve a state of self-acceptance and self-love.

 As the old saying goes, every joke is only half made in jest.
 The Manatee thing is ridiculous, but the message is not.

 Humans have not evolved for tolerance, acceptance or even happiness.
 We have evolved for survival of the fittest.
 And our natural instincts are inherently combative and destructive.

 It’s only through the achievements of reason and intellect that we, as a species, have been able to stop slaughtering each other long enough to build a functioning society with things like democracy, open markets, and beach houses.